 We run a year group system where the students are in a tutor group.
 Their tutor will stay with them throughout their secondary school career so will get to know each individual child really well.
 Every year group has their own Head of Year who will also stay with the year group throughout the 5 years.
 Our excellent Heads of Year work very closely with the tutors and also the students directly to support them, to challenge them and to help them navigate their own way through life as a secondary school student and ultimately as a school leaver: independent, responsible and capable of solving problems that come their way.

 In supporting our students, we are highly conscious of the need to support mental wellbeing as well as physical wellbeing.
 Our pastoral team, therefore, are highly skilled at supporting with mindfulness through everyday interactions, assemblies and planned curriculum and extra-curricular opportunities.
-We also have a designated non-teaching School Welfare Officer whose main role is to support our students should their needs extend beyond our pastoral care provision.
+We also have a designated non-teaching Welfare and Safeguarding Officer whose main role is to support our students should their needs extend beyond our pastoral care provision.

 Our pastoral team ensure that our school values of Kindness, Courage and Responsibility help to shape our conversations with the students but are also at the centre point of our aspirations.